Voting Record — Mark Jenkinson MP, Workington (25792)

 Commons25 Oct 2022NHS Prescriptions (Drug Tariff Labelling) tellnono Teller

-25 Oct 2022Stopped being Member, Business, Energy and Industrial Strategy Committee
+25 Oct 2022Stopped being Member, Business and Trade Committee

 Commons19 Oct 2022Ban on Fracking for Shale Gas Bill tellnono Teller